You may have just been hurt on the job, and now you’re not sure what options are available to you for compensation. If you want to know what t[...]

 Another difference is the damages you can recover in both cases.
 In a personal injury claim, you can recover full compensation for all your economic losses and even for non-economic losses, such as pain and suffering.
 However, you cannot recover damages for non-economic damages in workers’ compensation.
 Instead, you are limited to wage loss benefits, medical compensation, and permanent partial disability benefits (or payment of a rating).

 The Charlotte construction accident lawyers at Sumwalt Anderson are experienced negotiators and litigators in construction accident cases.
-Attorneys Mark Sumwalt, Richard Anderson, and Lauren Walker put their decades of experience in helping victims of construction accidents recover workers’ compensation.
+Attorneys Mark Sumwalt, and Richard Anderson put their decades of experience in helping victims of construction accidents recover workers’ compensation.

 Our legal team goes over and beyond for our clients, and we have obtained astounding client results.
 We handle construction accidents, car accidents, motorcycle accidents, truck accidents, wrongful deaths, and many other types of claims.
 When you hire us, we’ll commit our experience and resources to help you get the maximum compensation for your injuries.

 If you’ve been hurt as a result of a construction accident, you need to focus on recovery.
 Undoubtedly, you’re also concerned about expenses and how you will earn a living following a serious accident.